balena-io-experimental/sync-java-example/readme.md

 Resin-sync works by setting up an ssh server on the device that listens on port 80.
 The code is then synced over the resin.io VPN to the device.
 This means you can use resin-sync even with remote devices anywhere in the world.

-It also means you will have ssh automatically setup for you if you want to run some test commands.
+It also means you will have ssh automatically set up for you if you want to run some test commands.
 Just run `ssh root@<DEVICE-IP> -p80`.
 By default the device side container will pull all the public ssh keys onto the device, so you will not need a password.
 But if you ssh key is not on the device, then you can access the ssh with the password: `resin`.

 ##### Current Limitations

 Currently the sync can only be done to the `/usr/src/app` directory of the device.
 Have a look at the base image to see why. [[link](https://github.com/resin-io-library/base-images/pull/49/files#diff-90358446892ac0a322643ed27595fbd9R12)]

 Currently there is also a case that if you sync some changes, roll back those change and then commit and push...then you will notice that the synced changes are still running.
 This is again due to the section of code above.
 It is recommended that you do a purge of /data on your device before you run the git push.

+The security model of resin sync is not yet fully complete, but so long as your development device doesn't fall into a potential attacker's hands, you should not have any issues.
+This is another thing we're working on improving before full release.